 The site has four visualization modes:

-While this time machine won't allow us to change the past, it's a powerful tool that can educate people -- hopefully helping us change the future.
+While this time machine won't allow us to change the past, it's a powerful tool that can educate people — and help us change the future.

-Author Bio: By day Matt Embrey is a humble public servant, but by night he is a green blogger, DIY fiend, political junkie and eligible bachelor.
-He is the co-founder and editor of greenupgrader.com, amazonpilgrim.com & crispgreen.com.
+Today's post comes courtesy of Matt Embrey.
+By day Embrey is a humble public servant, but by night he is a green blogger, DIY fiend, political junkie and eligible bachelor.
 He can also be found lurking on Twitter as @mattgup.